greenelab/deep-review/sections/04_study.md

 are often conserved across great evolutionary distance [@tag:Bracken2016_mirna
 @tag:Berezikov2011_mirna].
 While many machine learning algorithms have been applied to solve these prediction tasks, they currently require extensive feature selection and optimization.
-For instance, the widely adopted state of the art for miRNA target prediction, TargetScan, trained multiple linear regression models on 14 hand-curated features including structural accessibility of the target site on the mRNA, the degree of site conservation, and predicted thermodynamic stability of the miRNA:mRNA complex [@tag:Agarwal2015_targetscan].
+For instance, one of the most widely adopted tools for miRNA target prediction, TargetScan, trained multiple linear regression models on 14 hand-curated features including structural accessibility of the target site on the mRNA, the degree of site conservation, and predicted thermodynamic stability of the miRNA:mRNA complex [@tag:Agarwal2015_targetscan].